mayankfulara/spotify.github.io/README.md

 # spotify.github.io
-#This is a clone ofspotify i created using HTML CSS Javascript
+#This is a clone of spotify i created using HTML CSS Javascript